Disclaimers are in Part 1

 "Well, for once, she believed in me, which apparently you don't," Isabelle said sullenly.
 "I would have let them have their way with me, if she hadn't popped up and told me to fight."

-"Well, then maybe we have it," Mitch said excitedly.
+"Well, then maybe we have it," Lilli said excitedly.
 "You were under severe emotional strain, and this was your way of dealing with it.
 So your subconscious made the warrior appear, and made you start defending yourself.
 And since it was such a traumatic experience, your mind still plays tricks on you."

 "I said no!
 I'm not mad, and I'm not seeing a shrink, forget it!"